Mesi21/Travel-Guide/README.md

-# Space Travelers Hub
+# Travel-Guide

+# SOON TO BE UPDATED...

 <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />

-> This website is for a company that provides commercial and scientific space travel services.
-The website allow users to book rockets and join selected space missions.
+> This website is a basic travel guide with informations about the european countries.
 >
 It is created with [Create-React-App](https://github.com/facebook/create-react-app)